John Dingell 'made a profound difference,' D.C. funeral speakers say

 "He was a remarkable man, as all of you have said.
 A patriot, in some cases, without peer in the history of America.
 He spent more time in the Congress trying to fulfill the Founders' admonition to form a more perfect union than anyone else."

 Former President Bill Clinton eulogizes the late John Dingell at a D.C. funeral mass for the long-serving congressman.
-C-Span
+The Detroit News

 Many have remarked how being Dingell’s friend entitled “getting your hide ripped off from time to time,” Clinton said.
 But that’s the mark of an honest friendship: “If you think your friend is wrong, you tell them,” he added.